 To enable ourselves and our customers to use creative-thinking methodologies to gather divergent ideas on the one hand and to converge to the best outcomes on the other, we use two methodologies.

 The first is the process framework FIDL, which guides us through the process in four phases: frame the need or problem, ideate on all possible solutions, design the most preferred one and launch and iterate.

-The second is the EPIC-design assessment tool, which enables you to self-assess your empathic mindset, the process you have designed, the impact measuring you have in place and the organisational culture.
-This self-assessment we execute on the four phases of the process.
+The second is the EPIC-design assessment tool, which enables you to self-assess your empathic mindset, the process you have designed, the impact measuring you have in place and the organisational character.
+This self-assessment applies to the four phases of the process.

 How to consider the needs of the people you work for and their context, in every step of the design of your innovation?

 Developing new services and products asks for a safe context in which employees can think creatively and experiment.
 But there is also a need for a well-developed process.

 How do you consider the impact you want to make ?
 To what extend is that impact part of your reseach ?

 An impactful innovation you only develop in an organization with an open, inquisitive and supportive character.